SummerSlam (1995): Event

 The next match was between Isaac Yankem and Bret "The Hitman" Hart.
 This was Yankem's (later Kane's) debut and first WWF pay-per-view appearance.
 Yankem used several power moves to gain an early advantage against Hart.
 A missed charge to the turnbuckle flipped the momentum into Hart's favor.
 Yankem was eventually able to catch Hart midair and slam him down upon the top rope.
 After some time Yankem fell out of the ring.
 Hart took a running dive on top of him and then slammed his head into the steps.
 Hart applied the sharpshooter but Yankem was able to grab the ropes to break the hold.
-Jerry Lawler left his broadcast position to distract Hart, permitting Yankem to get the upper hand and slammed Hart into the stairs.
-However, Hart was able to throw Yankem from the top rope as he attempted a high risk maneuver.
+Jerry Lawler left his broadcast position to distract Hart, permitting Yankem to get the upper hand, and slammed Hart into the stairs.
+However, Hart was able to throw Yankem from the top rope as he attempted a high-risk maneuver.
 Additional interference from Lawler eventually led to a disqualification for Yankem.
-However Hart ended with his head twisted in the ropes and Lawler and Yankem pulling on his feet to choke him.
+However, Hart ended with his head twisted in the ropes and Lawler and Yankem pulling on his feet to choke him.

 The penultimate match of the night was a ladder match between Razor Ramon and Shawn Michaels for the Intercontinental Championship.
-This was a rematch from their highly rated ladder match at WrestleMania 10.
-By this point in time Michaels had become a fan favorite, and so this was a rare matchup between two face superstars.
-In the midst of some back and forth both contenders went for their finishing moves but both times they were avoided.
-Razor was able to go out and retrieve the ladder but while trying to climb it Michaels was able to kick him off.
-The match went back and forth with both wrestlers climbing the ladder but being knocked off.
+This was a rematch from their highly-rated ladder match at WrestleMania 10.
+By this point in time, Michaels had become a fan favorite, and so this was a rare matchup between two face superstars.
+In the midst of some back and forth, both contenders went for their finishing moves, but both times they were avoided.
+Razor was able to go out and retrieve the ladder, but, while trying to climb it, Michaels was able to kick him off.
+The match went back and forth, with both wrestlers climbing the ladder but being knocked off.
 Ramon began a strategy of attacking and injuring Michaels' left leg, twisting it in the ladder and dropping his boot and the ladder on it many times.
-Michaels eventually took the advantage with a suplex off the ladder and then several aerial attacks from the ladder.
-However when Michaels went for a splash from the very top of the ladder Ramon moved out of the way.
-Eventually Ramon was able to grab Michaels as he was climbing the ladder and convert it into a Razor's Edge.
+Michaels eventually took advantage with a suplex off the ladder and then several aerial attacks from the ladder.
+However, when Michaels went for a splash from the very top of the ladder, Ramon moved out of the way.
+Eventually, Ramon was able to grab Michaels as he was climbing the ladder and convert it into a Razor's Edge.
 Razor was unable to capitalize, and when he went for a second Razor's Edge Michaels was able to backtoss him out of the ring.
 Michaels was then able to climb the ladder and take down the belt, winning the match.
 Ramon came back in, presented Michaels with the belt, and shook his hand.